-Unfortunately, Twitter/X does not make bulk deletion easy, and many third-party tools introduce privacy and security risks.
+Twitter/X doesn't offer a "delete all" button, and many third-party tools introduce privacy and security risks of their own.

 Why Twitter/X Makes Bulk Tweet Deletion Difficult